 That said, Martyr boasts that very same somewhat monotonous vocal delivery that already drove us to tears on the latest record of the aforementioned Lenore S. Fingers.
 Vocals on an even keel, no belting or other itchy sections, no puny little thunderstorm anywhere in this tepid ocean of clears.
 You won’t even need the master to smoothen anything out.
 So much so that by the second half of the record, the vocals get in the way of the nuances that are surely on this disc somewhere.

-Not that singing along sections of – seemingly – your own personal diary may help things along either.
-Carach Angren took storytelling without rhymes to the next level, but with Lindsay Schoolcraft it sounds – well – just like a diary.
+Not that singing along sections of – seemingly – your own personal diary may help things moving either.
+Carach Angren took storytelling without rhymes to the next level, but with Lindsay Schoolcraft, it sounds – well – just like some journal entry.

 To conclude, Martyr is one of those records that refuse to connect.
 Even inducing the Stockholm Syndrome by generating a gazillion of listens won’t help.
 There’s always this slight feeling of annoyance once the record has come to an end.
 I did find no crunchy beat, no riff to stand out, and – for sure – no vocal delivery that was able to keep my interest for more than two tracks.

 But I do sincerely hope that by the time Lindsay Schoolcraft is ready for her second offering, things will have improved.

 Record Rating: 5/10 | Label: Self-Released | Web: Official Site